What's happening ?!?!

 There is no way back to simple separability

-Experiments have confirmed theory which involves "passion at a distance", a connection between separate events with no causal link.
+Experiments have confirmed theory which involves "passion at a distance" - a correlation between separate events with no deterministic link.

 Reality has a new meaning